gusrodriguez/react-ssr-architecture/README.md

 # react-app-architecture

-## Reference architecture to build an universal web app by using the following tools:
+## Reference architecture to build a Server Side Rendering / universal web app by using the following tools:

 * React 16
 * Babel